anarthal/nativepg/doc/rationales.md

 protocol types, and the errors can't be detected at compile time.
 For example, the protocol rejects values longer than 2^31 (length > `INT32_MAX`).
 These can happen in C++ (`std::size_t` is always unsigned).

+## Why are types associated with a single OID during serialization, but with many during parsing?

+PostgreSQL already performs a level of type coercion.
+Passing Postgres an `int4` where an `int8` is required works.
+Accepting several C++ types for a single Postgres type during parsing (i.e. `int4` being compatible with `std::int32_t` and `std::int64_t`) implements similar type coercion rules in the C++ side.